allexBR/cheatsheets/hands-on/NTPsec/README.md

 nano /etc/ntpsec/ntp.conf
 ```
 ```
-# This is the path to the tz database file that lists
-# the leap seconds, check if the location is correct for your specific distribution
-# or operating system, if not, adjust it
-leapfile /usr/share/zoneinfo/leap-seconds.list
+# /etc/ntpsec/ntp.conf, configuration for ntpd; see ntp.conf(5) for help

 # "memory" for your clock's frequency error
 driftfile /var/lib/ntpsec/ntp.drift

+# This is the path to the tz database file that lists the leap seconds,
+# check if the location is correct for your specific distribution or
+# operating system, if not, adjust it
+leapfile /usr/share/zoneinfo/leap-seconds.list

+# To enable Network Time Security support as a server, obtain a certificate
+# (e.g., with Let's Encrypt), place the cert and key in the paths below, and
+# uncomment:
+# nts cert /etc/ntpsec/cert-chain.pem
+# nts key /etc/ntpsec/key.pem
+# nts enable

 # If you wish to keep detailed logs
+# you must create /var/log/ntpsec (owned by ntpsec:ntpsec) to enable logging
-# Create the folder /var/log/ntpsec/ and uncomment the following lines
+# and uncomment the following lines
-# statsdir /var/log/ntpsec/
+#statsdir /var/log/ntpsec/
-# statistics loopstats peerstats clockstats
+#statistics loopstats peerstats clockstats
-# filegen loopstats file loopstats type day enable
+#filegen loopstats file loopstats type day enable
-# filegen peerstats file peerstats type day enable
+#filegen peerstats file peerstats type day enable
-# filegen clockstats file clockstats type day enable
+#filegen clockstats file clockstats type day enable

+# This should be maxclock 7, but the pool entries count towards maxclock.
+tos maxclock 11

+# Comment this out if you have a refclock and want it to be able to discipline
+# the clock by itself (e.g. if the system is not connected to the network).
+tos minclock 4 minsane 3

+# Specify one or more NTP servers.

-# Public NTP.br servers with NTS available
+# Public NTP servers supporting Network Time Security
 server a.st1.ntp.br iburst nts server b.st1.ntp.br iburst nts server c.st1.ntp.br iburst nts